-Professional organizations, including the American Veterinary Medical Association (AVMA), the Canadian Veterinary Medical Association (CVMA), the American Animal Hospital Association (AAHA), and the World Small Animal Veterinary Association (WSAVA) have all released statements advising against the use of raw meat diets due to the risks posed to both pet and human health.
-Before considering a raw diet as the best puppy food for your new furbaby, make sure you understand the common pitfalls of this type of pet food.
+Professional organizations, including the American Veterinary Medical Association (AVMA), the Canadian Veterinary Medical Association (CVMA), the American Animal Hospital Association (AAHA), and the World Small Animal Veterinary Association (WSAVA), have all released statements advising against the use of raw meat diets due to the risks posed to both pet and human health.
+Before deciding on a raw diet as the best puppy food for your new furbaby, make sure you understand the common pitfalls of this type of pet food.

-Benefits of Raw Diets for Puppies
+Benefits of raw diets for puppies

 Get the best advice, tips and top tech for your beloved Pets

 Dr. Elizabeth Racine is a small animal general practice veterinarian covering all things pet health and wellness.
 Her special interests include veterinary behavior, nutrition, and internal medicine.
 As a freelance writer, Dr. Racine has written content for major companies in the industry such as the American Kennel Club, Merck Animal Health, Bayer PetBasics, Elanco, and CareCredit.
 In her free time, Dr. Racine enjoys playing trampoline dodgeball, hiking with her beagle Dasher, and spending time with her three mischievous cats.
 Dr. Racine can be found at www.theveterinarywriter.com and at https://www.linkedin.com/in/eracinedvm/